grumpsgreenery/one-click-hugo-cms/site/content/values/_index.md

 ---
-title: About Grumps
+title: Grumps Values
 image: /img/about-jumbotron.jpg
 values:
-  - heading: About Grumps
+  - heading: DIY
+    text: "If u want it, create or do it yourself!
+I enjoy growing plants and working on DIY projects in my free time. "
+    imageUrl: img/raintree_bonsai.jpg
-    text: I enjoy growing plants and working on DIY projects in my free time.
-People around me find me quite grumpy and I hope that by working on my passion/hobby helps me be less grumpy.
+  - text: People around me find me quite grumpy and I hope that by working on my passion/hobby helps me be less grumpy.
 Join me on this journey, where i share my love for plants, learn how to care and grow them.
+    heading: Be Less Grumpy
-    imageUrl: img/raintree_bonsai.jpg
+    imageUrl: img/aloe_vera_sprout.jpg
 ---